red-isbe/isbe-contracts/docs/adrs/ADR_004-DespliegueGenesis.md

 Additionally, 5th step is very convenient as it may automate generation and testing procedures.
 As we know, mistakes in blockchain are very severe and potentially devastating.
 Not to mention if the problem occurs in the genesis block.

 For the sake of this project, we need to make absolutely sure this process works as expected and genesis file is correct.
 Therefore, we plan, as part of CI procedure, to start a Besu network using generated genesis and check stored values by using regular contract calls.
-This may require effort, however, it is fundamental to ensure genesis correctness.
+This may require effort, however, it is fundamental to ensure genesis block correctness.

 ### Implementation phases

-[X] Create hardhat task invoking current development process (deployAll) [X] Extract from Hardhat network all transactions grouped by contract (transactions generated in step 1) [X] Extract from transactions modified slots
+- ✅ Create hardhat task invoking current development process (deployAll)
+- ✅ Extract from Hardhat network all transactions grouped by contract (transactions generated in step 1)
+- ✅ Extract from transactions modified slots
-[X] Retrieve from chain each value for each slot
+- ✅ Retrieve from chain each value for each slot
-[X] Generate from template genesis file
+- ✅ Generate from template genesis file
-[-] Testing resulting genesis
+- ⏳ Testing resulting genesis
-[ ] Deploy in pre-production environment
+- ⬜ Deploy in pre-production environment